-Now that you’ve decided to begin scheduling your business’ tweets ahead of time, you need to know which tools will help you out.
+Now that you’ve decided to begin scheduling your business’ tweets ahead of time, you need to know which tools will help you.
 Here are a few:

 - Hootsuite.
 Using the AutoSchedule option, you’ll easily be able to pre-schedule your tweets to go out on specific dates and times.
-In addition, you’ll be able to choose an option to get an email when an auto-scheduled tweet has gone out.
+In addition, you can choose an option to get an email when an auto-scheduled tweet has gone out.

 - Buffer.
 Here, you’ll only be able to schedule your tweets in advance.
-Buffer doesn’t have a free dashboard that carries all of your social media accounts.
+Buffer has no free dashboard that carries all your social media accounts.
 If you want that, you need to pay for it.

 - Tweetdeck.
-Similar to Hootsuite, TweetDeck acts like a social media hub.
+Similar to Hootsuite, TweetDeck acts as a social media hub.
 Here, you’ll have to pre-schedule individual tweets, which can be time-consuming.

 - FutureTweets.
 This is an independent website that asks for access to your Twitter account.
 Once you’ve granted access, all you need to do is write out your tweet, schedule it and click on “schedule.”